OWLcracker/big-data/README.md

 To shut down the all containers, execute the following command:

 ```
-docker compose down
+docker compose down --volumes
 ```

 ## Usage
+### Web Interfaces

-The following UI components can be accessed:
+The following web interfaces can be accessed after the setup has been completed successfully:

 | Component          | URL                    | Description                                                                                                                       |
 |:-------------------|:-----------------------|:----------------------------------------------------------------------------------------------------------------------------------|